-Most of us have worked with plenty of great colleagues, bosses, and employees we’d be delighted to recommend on LinkedIn (or anywhere, really).
+Most of us have worked with plenty of great colleagues, bosses, and employees who we’d be delighted to give a LinkedIn recommendation (or any recommendation, really).

-Problem is, sitting down and writing said recommendation always takes more time than you think it will.
-What can you say that will make your contact stand out but still sound genuine?
+The problem is, sitting down and writing said recommendation always takes more time than you think it will.
+There’s a lot to think about: What can you say that will make your contact stand out but still sound genuine?
 Should you describe every amazing skill this person has or keep it short and sweet?

-Let’s back up for a sec and cover the what and the why: This little feature of everyone’s favorite business-meets-social-media platform allows you to write brief testimonials of people you’ve worked with.
+Let’s back up for a sec and cover the what and the why: This little feature of LinkedIn allows you to write brief testimonials of people you’ve worked with.
 Think of them as the equivalent of online reviews for your current and former coworkers, employees, and managers (or anyone else you’ve worked with).

 Recruiters and hiring managers often scroll down to someone’s LinkedIn recommendations when they’re considering whether to interview or hire them.
 While those little blurbs are arguably not as important as a strong resume and well-written cover letter, they do provide additional intel about a person’s background and strengths from a third-party perspective—sort of like a mini reference check.